 Then the global namespace; and

 Lastly the built-in’s namespace.

+Python v3.3 introduced types.prepare_class() which gives more control over how classes and metaclasses are created.
+The __prepare__ function can be called prior to the creation of a metaclass instance giving complete control over how the class declarations are ordered.
+It also allows symbols to be to be inserted into the class namespace which can be used elsewhere in the class, but these are only visible during class construction.

 6.21.2 Guidance to language users

-When practicable, consider using the import statement without the from clause.
-This forces the importing program to use qualification to access the imported module’s attributes.
-While it is true that using the from statement is more convenient due to less typing required (for example, no need to qualify names), the from statement can cause namespace corruption;
+It is recommended to use absolute imports in most cases unless dealing with complex package layouts.

 When using the import statement, rather than use the from X import * form (which imports all of module X’s attributes into the importing program’s namespace), instead explicitly name the attributes that you want to import (for example, from X import a, b, c) so that variables, functions and classes are not inadvertently overlaid; and

 Avoid implicit references to global values from within functions to make code clearer.
 In order to update globals within a function or class, place the global statement at the beginning of the function definition and list the variables so it is clearer to the reader which variables are local and which are global (for example, global a, b, c).

+When interfacing with external systems or other objects where the declaration order of class members is relevant, use __prepare__ to obtain the desired order for class member creation.

 6.22 Initialization of Variables [LAV]